dgpl-mcps/linux_system_mcp/README.md

 - `notify_on_error`: Send desktop notification on errors with details (default: true)

 Returns: `{ "stdout": "...", "stderr": "", "exit_code": 0, "cancelled": false, "method_used": "pkexec", "run_as": "vikas" }`

+**Context notifications:** Before showing password dialog:
+- Desktop notification shows what command is about to run
+- Password dialog displays the command being executed

 **Error handling:** On failure, returns `error_summary` with:
 - `type`: `auth_failed`, `not_in_sudoers`, `command_not_found`, `permission_denied`, `timeout`, `cancelled`, `unknown`